 The main characters in our story

-A therapy story is almost always expressed in the first-person mode.
-Yet we don’t only talk about ourselves.
+A human story is almost always expressed in the first-person mode.
+Yet we don’t exclusively talk about ourselves.
 From our earliest development, we have attached ourselves to the world through so-called transitional objects.
-Transitional objects are objects (cuddly toys in childhood), people, family, institutions (such as a club or a school) through which we can attach ourselves to a ‘smaller world’.
+Transitional objects are objects (cuddly toys in childhood), people, families, and institutions (such as a club or a school) through which we can attach ourselves to a ‘smaller world’.
 In the course of our lives, transitional objects become increasingly ‘larger’ and more complex (religion, science).
 In childhood, we can share our joys and sorrows with the transitional object.
 In adult life, this is more complex and the development of the person is often difficult without understanding this -biological- structure.
-In the therapeutic story, there will always be characters or groups that have to do with this need for bonding within us.
+In therapy, characters or groups will emerge that have to do with this need for bonding within us.
 In the picture, the red owl represents a transitional object.
 In a personal story, this will often be a companion or partner.

-We could try to make a synthesis, a map of the big therapy laboratory.
-We recognize the areas that we have already discussed separately.
-But we also notice that when everything comes to us at once, our attention starts looking from the left to the right and from above to below.
-As in any schematic representation of ourselves, our minds can understand it, but we never really connect to it as being us.
+When we try to make a synthesis, a map of this therapeutic laboratory, we recognize the areas that we have discussed separately.
+But we also notice that when everything comes to us at once, our attention swings between the left and the right and between above and below.
+As in any schematic representation of us, our minds do understand the representation but we never really feel it as being us.
 That is why therapy is so important.
-Eventually, we walk away from the therapy laboratory not as a representation of it but more human among the people, more connected to the world and more a unique individual.
+Just as a music sheet does not equal performance but is an unavoidable start, once mastered we will also walk out of this therapy laboratory scheme as a unique individual, more human, more connected to the world, and thus a better performer.